rwjmoore/nWirePhantom_UScalibration/README.md

 - If you want to change the cropping, make sure to change the ClipRectangelOrigin and the ClipRectangleSize in both the <Segmentation> and the <DataSource> fields for the US.

 # Additional Tools
-The two files " NWirePhantomCalibration_5cm120sector " and " NWirePhantomCalibration_4cm120sector " are already cropped to the described depth and sector with the 14L3 probe.
+- The two files " NWirePhantomCalibration_5cm120sector " and " NWirePhantomCalibration_4cm120sector " are already cropped to the described depth and sector with the 14L3 probe.
 Note that these also have phantom calibrations and a spatial calibration present in these files, which is useful for seeing what they look like.
+- For coordinate systems and description of the fCal software: http://perk-software.cs.queensu.ca/plus/doc/nightly/user/ApplicationfCal.html
+- Method used to register the image to the probe tracker coordinate system: https://doi.org/10.1007/s11548-013-0904-9

 PLUS CAD files: http://perk-software.cs.queensu.ca/plus/doc/nightly/modelcatalog/